mattw59/unfound/README.md

 - [ ] queue up actions
 - [ ] allow queued actions to be canceled

+- [X] Define allowable transitions in a JSON array
+- [X] Define the allowable tile states in a JSON array
 - [X] initial brainstorming and task outline for development
 - [X] add in Webpack to produce a basic development-time artifact
     - [X] single index.html